North England Inward Investment Agency

-Each RDA is led by a Chair and a Board of 15 people.
-The RDA Chairs meet regularly with each other and with Government ministers to advise on national policy.
-They provide a regional perspective informed by work on the ground with partners and by the extensive consultations they hold in the regions.
-RDAs help central government ensure that local conditions and local needs are fully taken into account when they draw up national policy.
+Each RDA was led by a Chair and a Board of 15 people.
+The RDA Chairs met regularly with each other and with Government ministers to advise on national policy.
+They provided a regional perspective informed by work on the ground with partners and by the extensive consultations they hold in the regions.
+RDAs helped central government ensure that local conditions and local needs are fully taken into account when they drew up national policy.

+It was effectively abolished when its representative agencies, the three regional development agencies, were abolished in 2012.